BDUG/vanillanoprop/docs/examples/data_loader.md

 # DataLoader Usage

+## Overview

 The `DataLoader` trait and struct provide a unified way to work with datasets that fit in memory.
 It supports batching, optional shuffling and an optional transform hook for preprocessing or data augmentation.

+## Running the Example

+Embed the following snippet in a small binary crate and execute it with `cargo run`:

 ```rust
 use vanillanoprop::data::{DataLoader, Mnist};